Leal-Daniel/SurveillanceBot/README.md

    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass .\Downloads\repo\Build\WindowsDeployment.ps1
    ```

-3. Setup online video monitoring using tunneling:
+   **NOTE:** This should open a website with URL `http://localhost:[PORT_NUMBER]` when completed.
-   1. The previous script should have opened a website with URL `http://localhost:[PORT_NUMBER]`.
+2. Setup online video monitoring using tunneling:
-   2. Activate the tunnel.
-This will output the URL your server is now running on:
+   1. Activate the tunnel (will output your server's public URL):

       ```powershell
       lt --port [PORT_NUMBER]
       ```
-   3. Get the tunnel password to access the running server:
+   2. Paste the output URL into your browser and get the tunnel password:

       ```powershell
       curl https://loca.lt/mytunnelpassword
       ```
-   4. Paste the password into the box prompted by your server URL and you should now have access to it from anywhere!
+   3. Paste the password into the box prompted by your server URL.

 ## High-Level Overview
 ```mermaid